sl0/conv/docs/source/converter-tests.rst

 6. Try to read a nonexisting file raises exception.

-7. Read file reference-one and verify result.
+7. Read empty file and verify result.

-8. Read a  file without iptables commands and verify result.
+8. Read file reference-one and verify result.

+9. Read a buggy file with shell variables.

+10. Read a buggy file with shell functions.

+11. Read a file without '-N' in sloppy mode without raising error.